teemupaloniemi/huffman/README.md

     >dec 10100011001010101010110001001010111011010110101001100111010110101010101010110
      kissa istuu puussa

-Please use only items from this charset:
+Please use only items from these charsets:

-{CHARSET}
+encoding:  abcdefghijklmnopqrstuvwxyz

-I try to parse everything else away, but have not accounted for everything."""
+decoding: 01
 ```

 ## Why?